FaithAlone.net

 Firstly, the nature of the blessing on Ishmael was that God was to "multiply him exceedingly; twelve princes shall he beget, and I will make him a great nation".
 This was fulfilled during the life of Ishmael (Genesis 25:12-16), and has nothing to do with Muhammad.

-Secondly, I've included the context of all of the passages above to demonstrate that they all describe Ishmael's rejection by God, and God's covenant being made with Isaac instead.
+Secondly, above, the context of all of the passages is included in order to demonstrate that they all describe Ishmael's rejection by God, and God's covenant being made with Isaac instead.
 In fact, Ishmael was so rejected, that God repeatedly called Isaac Abraham's "only son" (Genesis 22:2, 22:12, 22:16).
-Therefore, Ishmael isn't even in the Biblical line of Abraham.
+Therefore, Ishmael is not even in the Biblical line of Abraham.
 He is prophetically meaningless, and no prophets ever came from him.

 Some Muslims have attempted to salvage this situation, by asserting that the following verse from the book of Matthew is in reference to Ishmaelites becoming the chosen of God: